simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Apr 29-May 01 2025
+Solar Radiation Storm Forecast for Apr 30-May 02 2025

-              Apr 29  Apr 30  May 01
+              Apr 30  May 01  May 02
 S1 or greater    1%      1%      1%

 Rationale: No S1 (Minor) or greater solar radiation storms are expected.